 1 teaspoon salt

-1 cup heavy cream or half and half, heated for 1 minute in microwave
+1 cup whole milk or half and half, heated for 1 minute in microwave

 Cut potatoes and add to a pan of cold water.
 Add salt and cover pan.
 Boil potatoes for 30 min or until fork tender.
 Drain potatoes.
 Return back the pan on low heat until the water evaporates from the potatoes - just for a minute or two.
 With a hand mixer mash the potatoes with butter and heated milk and add salt to taste.
 Mix until fluffy.